2023 Cavite's 7th congressional district special election

 A special election was held in Cavite's 7th congressional district on February 25, 2023, to fill the district's vacant seat in the House of Representatives of the Philippines for the remainder of the 19th Congress.

 The vacancy arose when Jesus Crispin Remulla, the district's representative, opted to not take his seat in the 19th Congress to serve as the Secretary of Justice in the administration of President Bongbong Marcos.
 As a response, the House of Representatives passed a resolution urging the Commission on Elections to hold a special election to fill the vacancy.

-Four candidates ran to fill the seat: Crispin Diego "Ping" Remulla, an incumbent board member from the 7th district; Melencio "Jun" De Sagun, a former mayor of Trece Martires; and independents Jose Angelito Aguinaldo and Michael Angelo Santos.
+Four candidates ran to fill the seat: Crispin Diego Remulla, an incumbent board member from the seventh district and a son of Jesus Crispin Remulla; Melencio de Sagun, a former mayor of Trece Martires; and independents Jose Angelito Aguinaldo and Michael Angelo Santos.
 Remulla won the election and succeeded his father.

 Electoral system

 Each congressional district of the Philippines sends one representative to the House of Representatives.
 An election to the seat is via first-past-the-post, in which the candidate with the most votes, whether or not one has a majority, wins the seat.
+Based on Republic Act (RA) No. 6645, in order for a special election to take place, the seat must be vacated, the relevant chamber notifies the Commission on Elections (COMELEC) the existence of a vacancy, then the COMELEC schedules the special election.
+There is a dispute in the procedure as a subsequent law, RA No. 7166, supposedly amended the procedure, bypassing the need for official communication from the relevant chamber of the vacancy.
+The COMELEC has always waited on official communication from the relevant chamber before scheduling a special election.

+With a Supreme Court decision in 2025, this is the last special election where the commission has to wait for a congressional resolution to call for a special election.

-Per the Lone Candidate law (Republic Act 8295), should only one candidate file to run in the special election, the Commission on Elections (COMELEC) will declare that candidate as the winner and will no longer hold the election.
+Meanwhile, according to RA No. 8295, should only one candidate file to run in the special election, the COMELEC will declare that candidate as the winner and will no longer hold the election.

 Background

 Cavite's 7th congressional district is composed of the province's de facto capital city of Trece Martires and the adjacent municipalities of Amadeo, Indang, and Tanza.
 The district's incumbent representative, Jesus Crispin Remulla, was unopposed in the 2022 general election, resulting in his reelection to a second term.
-Remulla is part of a political dynasty in Cavite; his younger brother, Jonvic, is currently the province's governor since 2019 and previously from 2010 to 2016.
-On May 23, 2022, Remulla was offered the position of Secretary of Justice under the incoming administration of then-president-elect Bongbong Marcos.
+Remulla is part of a political dynasty in Cavite; his younger brother, Jonvic, served as the former province's governor from 2010 to 2016 and again from 2019 until 2024 before resigning to become the secretary of the interior and local government.
+On May 23, 2022, Remulla was offered the position of secretary of justice under the incoming administration of then-president-elect Bongbong Marcos.
 He accepted the position, resigning his rights to the seat before his term as a representative began in order to assume the office.